jeandtx/Projet-Rubikscube/README.md

 To perform this action, we can first copy the values of these nine squares into a 2D array.<br>
 Then, we manually map out where they should be placed in the new, rotated face.<br>
-We paste the saved blocks into their new place in the selected face.<br> To make the code look prettier, we find patterns in the copying and pasting processes,<br> and emulate them using 'for loops'.
+We paste the saved blocks into their new place in the selected face.<br> To make the code look prettier, we find patterns in the copying and pasting processes and emulate them using 'for loops'.
-##### note that we couldn't achieve a similar result when turning the crown (blocks adjascent to the rotated face that circle around it).
+##### note that we couldn't achieve a similar result when turning the crown (blocks adjascent to the rotated face that circle around it).<br><br><br>

 ### Horizontally turning the cube<br>
+This process consists of two steps :<br>
+* rotating the ring of horizontal faces
+* turning the upper and lower faces<br>

+First, we need to replace each face by the one on its left : <br>

+<br><br>

 ## Our product 📦